schappim/mBot-Gitbook/section-2-chapter-2-demonstration-of-makeblock.md

 #### More controls

-Back to "Design" we can see that there are yet more usefull controls that we can add to our mBot.
+Back to "Design" we can see that there are yet more useful controls that we can add to our mBot.
 There is, for example, in the "Move" tab a cross-shaped control that we could use, instead of the joystick-like one, to move our mBot.

 In tab "Display" we find the "Lightness" button which is interesting to test.
 Drag and drop it on some empty spot, on the right, and go to "Play" to check it.
 Moving it left and right should cause the intensity of the LEDs to increase and decrease accordingly.